albar965/littlenavmap-manual/src/en/MENUS.rst

 Use Navigraph for Navaids and Procedures
 ''''''''''''''''''''''''''''''''''''''''

-This mode blends navaids and more from the Navigraph database with the simulator database.
+This mode blends navaids from the Navigraph database with airports from the simulator database.
 This affects the map display, all information and all search windows.